 While transparency in your messaging and pricing is beneficial for your clients, openness amongst internal staff is just as important to maintaining a healthy and successful organization.
 According to The American Lawyer’s 2020 Midlevel Associates Survey, “increased transparency has led associates to feel more satisfied with their firms overall than ever: The average composite satisfaction score for all 73 participating firms in 2020 was 4.32 on a five-point scale, an increase from last year’s average of 4.29”

-Open communication took front and center stage in 2020, when firms were forced to operate almost entirely online.
-The only way to operate successfully was to be transparent with employees through the good news and the bad.
+Open communication took front and center stage in 2020 when firms were forced to operate almost entirely online.
+The only way to operate successfully was to be transparent with employees through the good and bad news.
 It’s a trend that many midlevel associates hope sticks around for the long haul.
-In the same American Lawyer’s survey, more associates are “feeling more comfortable at their current firms — the average score for ‘expects to stay two years’ rose from 4.25 from 4.18.”
+In the same American Lawyer’s survey, more associates are “feeling more comfortable at their current firms — the average score for ‘expects to stay two years’ rose from 4.25 to 4.18.”

-Happy associates, means happy clients, all it takes is a little extra transparency in your day-to-day operations to begin to see the benefits.
+Happy associates mean happy clients, all it takes is a little extra transparency in your day-to-day operations to begin to see the benefits.
 Just by delivering clear and friendly messages online, posting your rates on your website, and over-sharing information with your employees, you can begin to increase the transparency of your law firm and in turn, see more clients come to you for work.